Coastal Access BHS Access Cornwall Home Page

 So far the government is fobbing us off saying we can negotiate for access with landowners.
 We know that this will not yield any tangible permanent access for us.
 If it was that easy, why is legislation to provide access for walkers required?!!
 It is blatant discrimation against horse riders.

-and post it to your MP.
 Find out who your MP is here